ldengel3718/Engr3/README.md

 ![Screenshot 2023-09-25 112807](https://github.com/ldengel3718/Engr3/assets/143533539/96bc16a5-da41-4627-8d6f-72ba9ffcd1f3)
 ### Reflection

 This assignment was actually easier for me than the previous two.
 I had gotten back in the groove for coding and wiring.
 I did have some trouble with the wiring and I also didn't have matching pins.
 I learned how helpful importing things is and how it makes everything easier.
+I advise taking your time on this assignment and making sure your code is write, writing the code is the harder part.

 ## Motor Contol